 I wrote!
 Reader NotesGo to section

-The specialist said that weeks ago they received the visit of paleontologists José Luis Prado, Ricardo Bonini (INCUAPA-CONICET) and María Teresa Alberdi (Natural Sciences Museum of Madrid), who “confirmed the scientific importance of Junín fossils, studied those belonging to animals related to the current horses and elephants, and were able to confirm the existence of a new genus of animal already extinct.”
+The specialist noted that weeks ago were visited by paleontologists José Luis Prado, Ricardo Bonini (INCUAPA-CONICET) and María Teresa Alberdi (Museo de Ciencias Naturales de Madrid), who “noted the scientific importance of Junín's fossils, studied animals related to the current horses and elephants, and were able to confirm the existence of a new genus of animal that is already extinct.”

-In the Salado River, two metacarps (bones of the forelegs) and two molars were found that, now known, belonged to the hippidion, estimated that this animal inhabited Junin 10,000 years ago.
+In the Salado River, two metacarps (bones of the front legs) and two molars had been found that, now it is known, belonged to the hippidion, estimated that this animal inhabited Junín 10 thousand years ago.

-Marchetto explained that the genus Hippidion “came to our continent from North America about three million years ago when the isthmus of Panama connected both Americas.”
+Marchetto explained that the genus Hippidion “came to our continent from North America about three million years ago when the isthmus of Panama connected the two Americas.”

-Last year, the downstream of the Salado River, after the floods that affected that basin in 2017, removed to the surface more than 200 fossil remains of the megafauna that inhabited that region of Buenos Aires and other animals that coexisted with it, such as gliptodontes, saber-toothed tigers; stegomastodon (elephant of the pampas); macrauchenias, Giant sloths like megaterium, equus neogeus, relative of the current horse and very similar to it, toxodon, among many others.
+Last year, the downside of the Salado river, after the floods that affected that basin in 2017, took to the surface more than 200 fossil remains of the megafauna that inhabited the Buenos Aires region and other animals that coexisted with it, such as glyptodontes, tigers “saberteeth”; stegomastodon (elephant of the pampas); macrauchenias, giant sloths such as megatery, equus neogeus, relative of the current horse and very similar to it, toxodon, among many others.